cloudfoundry/multiapps-controller/README.md

 # Deploying
 The CF MultiApps Controller is deployed as a standard application in [Cloud Foundry](https://www.cloudfoundry.org/).
 So first you have to get access to a [Cloud Foundry](https://www.cloudfoundry.org/) instance, log in and target an organization and space, where the CF deploy service application is to be deployed.

-If you do not have a Cloud Foundry instance you can sign up for SAP Cloud Platform trial [here](https://account.hanatrial.ondemand.com/#/home/welcome).
+If you do not have a Cloud Foundry instance you can sign up for SAP Business Technology Platform trial [here](https://account.hanatrial.ondemand.com/#/home/welcome).

 ## Configuration
 The [manifest.xml](multiapps-controller-web/manifests/manifest.yml) located at `multiapps-controller-web/target/manifests/manifest.yml` is used to configure the deployment of the MultiApps Controller to Cloud Foundry as well as some of its functionality.